Published on - 17-07-2017

 9. Medical Accommodation

 The Welfare Room will be used for all medical administration/treatment purposes.
-The location/room will be made available when required.
+The room will be made available when required.

 10. Record Keeping

-A record of what has been administered including how much, when and by whom, will be recorded on a ‘record of prescribed medicines’ form.
-The form will be kept on file.
+A record of what has been administered including how much, when and by whom, will be recorded on a Daily Medication Administration chart.
+The chart will be kept on file.
 Any possible side effects of the medication will also be noted and reported to the parent/carers.

 11. Emergency Procedures

 Where a child has an individual healthcare plan, this will clearly define what constitutes an emergency and provide a process to follow.
-All relevant staff will be made aware of the emergency symptoms and procedures.
+All staff will be made aware of the emergency symptoms and procedures.
+Head of Student Support, Education Welfare Assistant, SENCo, Family Support Officer and Student Support Officer will undertake annual anaphylaxis training.
+All other staff will receive anaphylaxis awareness training delivered by the Head of Student Support during INSET.
 We will ensure other children in the school know what to do in the event of an emergency ie. informing a teacher immediately if they are concerned about the health of another child.

 12. Day trips / Off-site activities